entropy-deno/core/readme.md

 [Deno](https://deno.com).
 It makes it easy to create fast and secure web applications with awesome developer experience.

-> [!NOTE]
+> [!NOTE] Entropy is currently in the `beta` stage
-> Entropy is currently in the `beta` stage.
-Although it is already suitable for
+> Although it is already suitable for creating apps,
-> creating apps, you may still encounter some bugs and breaking changes.
+> you may still encounter some bugs and breaking changes.

 ## Requirements

 To run Entropy, your environment has to meet following requirements:

-- Deno 1.40.0+
+- Deno ^1.40.0

-We recommend to always have the latest version of Deno installed.
-To update Deno, run the following command:
+> [!TIP] It is a good practice to always have the latest version of Deno
+> To update Deno, run the following command:

 ```shell
 deno upgrade